 Your feet may be shoe-shaped not foot-shaped

 A life long of wearing shoes restricting your natural foot-form and gait, have probably lead to shoe-shaped feet instead of foot-shaped.
 Majority of shoes have considerable heel drop, this causes an imbalance where your center of gravity shifts towards the ball of the foot.
+It prohibits you to move naturally.

 On top of that shoe designers favor a slim or pointy toe-box that restricts your toes in natural movement and function.
 Friction plus heat lead to blisters, callouses and it increases the risk of developing athlete’s foot.
 Most modern shoes are clearly not meant for freedom of movement but for fashionable looks, no matter the cost.

 Added pressure on the forefoot also puts extra stress on the metatarsal heads, with toes that ‘claw’ for grip.
 This tension can lead to compensation patterns that have their effect all the way up the kinetic chain, from feet, ankles, knees to hips.
-The current state (or shape) of your feet should be the starting point for every pair of shoes, including barefoot-style shoes.
+The current state (or shape) of your feet should be the starting point for every pair of shoes, including barefoot-style ones.

 Barefoot shoes are for healthy bare feet